postmanlabs/labs-docs/src/pages/docs/sending-requests/requests.md

 To send a query parameter, add it directly to the URL or open __Params__ and enter the name and value. _You can enter your query parameters in either the URL or UI fields and it will update elsewhere._

-> Parameters aren't automatically be URL-encoded.
+> Parameters aren't automatically URL-encoded.
 Right-click selected text, and choose __EncodeURIComponent__ to manually encode a parameter value.

 To send a path parameter, enter the parameter name into the URL field, after a colon, for example `:id`.
 When you enter a path parameter, Postman will populate it in the __Params__ tab, where you can also edit it.